 Etymology: the study of the history of words, their origins, and how their form and meaning have changed over time.
 The term “the etymology (of a word)” means the origin of the particular word.

-Ever since my awesome Rhetoric and Persuasion professor (shout out to Dale Smith) introduced me to epistemology, I’ve been obsessed with finding the roots of diction I cherish.
+Ever since my awesome Rhetoric and Persuasion professor (shout out to Dale Smith) introduced me to etymology, I’ve been obsessed with finding the roots of diction I cherish.
 As someone who loves learning new languages, realizing the correlations of words and syntaxes across lands and cultures is quite fascinating.
 For example, the word “companion” is composed of “com” and “pan”, “com” meaning “with” in Latin, and “Pan” from the word “pain” meaning “bread” in French.
 A companion is a person you break ‘bread’ ‘with’.
 How beautiful is that to imagine: a person you share your meal with indicates an intimacy of the relationship.

 Now let’s gear this in the direction of travel.
 A lot of us use “travel” and “vacation” as synonyms, but there is a really big difference between the two.
 Allow me to explain:

 “Travel” originates from the French word “travail” which means to struggle or to labor.
 If you think it’s a hassle now to get through security and be packed like sardines in planes and buses for umpteen hours, think of the harrowing experience of diving meters deep into the endless sea or camping out in a desert for days on end.
 This is travel.

 On the other hand, “vacation” contains the root-word “vac”, which comes from the Latin “vocare”.
 “Vocare” is “to empty”, and that’s why words like “vacate” and “evacuate” (v.) mean “to make empty”; or “to unoccupy”.
 This leads us to the word “vacuum” (n.), which is a space entirely devoid of matter or an emptiness.